paper-trail-gem/paper_trail/README.md

 This allows you to store each model's versions in a separate table, which is useful if you have a lot of versions being created.

+If you are using Postgres, you should also define the sequence that your custom version class will use:

+    class PostVersion < Version
+      self.table_name = :post_versions
+      self.sequence_name = :post_version_id_seq
+    end

 Alternatively you could store certain metadata for one type of version, and other metadata for other versions.

 If you only use custom version classes and don't use PaperTrail's built-in one, on Rails 3.2 you must: